 If you have high arches, the most important thing you can do is support them.
 Using orthotics that fully support high arches will relieve excessive pressure on the ball and heel of the foot.
 The arch-supporting orthotic distributes body weight evenly across the foot.
 This then cushions the impact of walking, running, or jumping.

 Insoles that provide support for high arches will also help prevent supination and other high arch problems.
-Tread Labs Stride fully supports the arch and stabilizes the heel with a deep heel cup, which concentrates the fatty pad underneath your heel bone.
+Tread Labs insoles fully support the arch and stabilize the heel with a deep heel cup, which concentrates the fatty pad underneath your heel bone.

 If you have high arches or pain in arch of foot, you need insoles that will support your anatomy, add comfort to your day and minimize the possibility of injury.
 Find an insole solution with firm but flexible support and wear it in all your footwear.